MSU International Travel Compliance

 - The University reserves the right to suspend or prohibit University international

-travel to any destination by international travelers at any time if it determines:
+travel to any destination at any time if it determines:

 - Health, safety, or security concerns pose unacceptable risks